LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaWebSockets.md

 ## Using WebSockets instead of Comet sockets

 A Comet socket is a kind of hack allowing to send live events to the web browser.
 Also it supports only one way communication from the server to the client.
-Top push events to the server the Web browser can make Ajax requests.
+To push events to the server the Web browser can make Ajax requests.

 > **Note:** It is also possible to achieve the same kind of live communication the other way around by using an infinite HTTP request handled by a custom `BodyParser` receiving chunks of input data but it is way more complicated.